Xiantong Temple

 The Xiantong Temple (显通寺 (顯通寺, Xiǎntōng Sì)) is a Buddhist temple located in Taihuai Town of Wutai County, Shanxi, China.
 The temple covers a total area of about 80000 m2, it preserves the basic architectural pattern of the Ming and Qing dynasties (1368–1912).
-The temple has over 400 buildings and the seven main halls along the central axis are the Guanyin Hall, Great Manjusri Hall, Great Buddha Hall, Amitaba Hall, Qianbo Hall, Copper Hall and Buddhist Texts Library.
+The temple has over 400 buildings and the seven main halls along the central axis are the Guanyin Hall, Great Manjusri Hall, Great Buddha Hall, Wuliang Hall, Qianbo Hall, Copper Hall and Buddhist Texts Library.
 Mount Wutai has 47 Buddhist temples, it is the largest Buddhist complex in China, Xiantong Temple is the largest one with the longest history.

 History

 Eastern Han dynasty

 Xiantong Temple is situated in the north of Taihuai Town of Mount Wutai in Shanxi.
 The temple was first established in the Yongping period (58–75) in the Eastern Han dynasty (25–220) and initially called "Dafu Lingjiu Temple" (大孚灵鹫寺).

 Northern Wei dynasty

 In the period of the Northern Wei dynasty (386–534), the temple was expanded and renamed as "Huayuan Temple" (花园寺).